 - Be conscious of how you are speaking: Use the kind, soft, and polite road to getting your message across.
 Shouting stimulates the need to be heard and is the driving negative energy of arguments.
 Emotions fuel disagreements on both sides of an argument.
 “A gentle answer turns away wrath, but harsh words stir up anger.”
 (Prov.15:1)

-- Positive statements and humor: helps to keep the doors of communication open.
+- Positive statements and humor: helps to keep the doors of effective communication in marriage open.

 - Be in the habit of giving the gift of life, positive and loving words: such as compliments, encouraging words, full attention listening, finding the good, and acts of kindness.
 (Collins, 1980)